acceldata-io/ce-utils/ODP/README.md

 ### 3. Setup KNOX SSL
 - **Script:** [knox_ssl.sh](https://github.com/acceldata-io/ce-utils/blob/main/ODP/scripts/knox_ssl.sh)
 - This script can be used to replace the default KNOX self-signed certificate with the provided CA-signed certificate.
-- Download and Execute this Script on the Knox Server node.
+- Download and execute this script on the Knox Server node.
-- Make sure the keystore password matches the master secret created earlier, you have an option in the script to reset it.
+- Verify that the Keystore password aligns with the master secret you created earlier.
+The script provides an option to reset it if needed.

 ### 4. Setup Ambari LDAP
 - **Script:** [setup_ambari_ldap.sh](https://github.com/acceldata-io/ce-utils/blob/main/ODP/scripts/setup_ambari_ldap.sh)
 - Modify the script with the correct LDAP/AD details before running the script.
-- Once the script is executed, please restart the Ambari Server and sync ldap user.
+- Once the script is executed, restart the Ambari Server and sync the ldap user.

 ### 5. Setup Ranger LDAP
 - **Script:** [setup_ranger_ldap.sh](https://github.com/acceldata-io/ce-utils/blob/main/ODP/scripts/setup_ranger_ldap.sh)
-- Modify the script with the correct LDAP/AD details before running the script.
+- Before running the script, make sure to adjust it with the accurate LDAP/AD details.

 <img width="712" alt="image" src="https://github.com/acceldata-io/ce-utils/assets/28974904/e7bae7ba-a55e-4545-ba3f-04447e515c56">

-These scripts are intended to simplify and automate crucial tasks within your ODP environment.
-Each script is linked for easy access and usage.
-Be sure to follow the provided instructions and customize the scripts with your environment-specific details as needed.